The eight strangest Christmas traditions on earth

 Book your stay

-YHA Australia is a member of Hostelling International (HI), the world’s largest provider of backpacker accommodation with more than 4000 hostels in 60-plus countries… including close to all these unique Christmas destinations.
+YHA Australia is a member of Hostelling International (HI), the world’s largest provider of hostel accommodation with more than 4000 properties in 60-plus countries… including close to all these unique Christmas destinations.
 Click here to book your stay.

 Book direct and save